What is a brain (cerebral) aneurysm?

 A brain or cerebral aneurysm is where the wall of an artery or blood vessel in the brain is weakened, causing it to swell into a blister-like shape.
 As aneurysms grow, they put pressure on the surrounding tissue, which can cause a variety of symptoms.
-If detected, it is vital to seek immediate medical advice as an aneurysm could rupture at any time.
-This is known as a brain haemorrhage.

 Where the wall of an artery or blood vessel in the brain is weakened, it may swell in a blister-like shape and form what is known as a cerebral aneurysm.

 As aneurysms grow, symptoms can occur as they put pressure on the surrounding tissue.
 Sometimes, however, no symptoms will occur.
 An aneurysm can rupture at any time, causing serious bleeding into the surrounding tissue and damaging the brain.
 This is called a haemorrhage or haemorrhagic stroke.

 How is an aneurysm treated?